AdrienGuille/SONDY/README.md

 Author: Adrien GUILLE

-Details of this program are described in the following paper:
+Details of this software are described in the following paper:

 	Adrien Guille, Cécile Favre, Hakim Hacid, Djamel A. Zighed (2013)
 	SONDY: an open source platform for social dynamics mining and analysis.